Hope, trauma and resilience: a conversation about vulnerable children in America

 Transcript

 In honor of the late Kevin J. Robinson, and to all of you here tonight, welcome.
 I applaud you for being here, extending your day into the evening hours, when you could be at any number of other places and doing other things.
-Your being here and being part of this conversation, speaks to your commitment to help build and to become part of a community of hope that must surround all of our vulnerable children.
+Your being here and being part of this conversation, speaks to your commitment to help build and to become part of a Community of Hope that must surround all of our vulnerable children.

 I want to begin my talk with an astounding number – 35 million.

-35 million isn’t such a big number when you think about the number of stars in the night sky.
+Thirty-five million isn’t such a big number when you think about the number of stars in the night sky.

-35 million doesn’t compare when you consider the grains of sand in a child’s sandbox, the snowflakes in a snowman you and your children may have built this winter, or the blades of grass on the ball fields on which Mo’ne Davis and other little league and youth athletes played baseball, football and soccer this past year.
+Thirty-five million doesn’t compare when you consider the grains of sand in a child’s sandbox, the snowflakes in a snowman you and your children may have built this winter, or the blades of grass on the ball fields on which Mo’ne Davis and other little league and youth athletes played baseball, football and soccer this past year.

 But 35 million is an astonishing number when you’re talking about the number of children in the United States whose lives are impacted and affected by trauma.

 There are a little more than 74 million children in the United States.
 Nearly half of them, about 35 million, have had at least one – that’s one or more – traumatic experience during their young lives.
-And a significant portion of those children – nearly 23 percent of that 35 million – live a childhood where they are impacted by two or more types of traumatic or adverse experiences.
+And a significant portion of those children – nearly 23% of that 35 million – live a childhood where they are impacted by two or more types of traumatic or adverse experiences.

-As a result these children are more vulnerable than other children to a life of various risks and poor outcomes if the adults in their lives fail to properly help them to address and counter the impact such adverse experiences at a young age can have on them.
+As a result, these children are more vulnerable than other children to a life of various risks and poor outcomes if the adults in their lives fail to properly help them to address and counter the impact such adverse experiences at a young age can have on them.

 Frederick Douglass, former slave and advocate for the abolition of slavery, once said, “It (is far) easier to build strong children than (it is) to repair broken men (adults).”